barisen/active-llm-comparison/README.md

-# APA Project 8 – Summer Semester 2025 (Humboldt)
+# Project: Systematic Literature Screening Automation Benchmark: LLM + Active Learning

-This repository is for submitting project number 8 of the APA seminar, summer semester 2025, at Humboldt University.
+- This repository contains experiments and tools for comparing Active Learning (AL) and Large Language Model (LLM) approaches to systematic literature review (SLR) screening.
+The project benchmarks multiple models (LLMs, traditional ML, and AL strategies) on biomedical datasets, analyzing trade-offs between recall, precision, and efficiency.

-- The code for the **testing environment** is found in the `experimental_env` folder.
-Inside, you will also find:
+## Repository Structure

-  - A Jupyter notebook demonstrating the experimental set-up
+- experimental_env/: Contains the testing environment used during experimentation, including:
-  - An SQL database containing the data of all our experiments
+- An SQL database storing results of all experiments

-- The `prod_env` folder contains a **production-ready tool** based on the tool used in the experimental phase.
+- prod_env/: A production-ready screening tool, adapted from the experimental environment for easier deployment and use.
-- The `analysis` folder contains the **analysis** Jupyter notebook file exploring, analyzing and drawing insights from our experimental results.
+- Analysis/ Includes a Jupyter notebook that explores, analyzes, and visualizes experimental results, highlighting key insights.